rivapereira/career-buddy/log_bugs.md

   * Ensure `visual_steps = steps` is called in `render_text_roadmap()`
   * Clamp all completions to existing steps
   * Reset `completed_tasks.clear()` on new plan generation
+  * STATUS = IN PROCESS NEED TO CHECK IF IT WORKED

 ### ✅ 4.
 Reward System Has No Feedback